MasterPlayer/xilinx-sdk/axidma_x2_cpu_x2/documentation/readme.md

 the current implementation of the program also allows you to independently transmit data in the following way:
 1) CPU0 : USB_RX -> PL_TX
 2) CPU1 : PL_RX -> USB_TX

+## Testing
+testing execute for board MYIR MYS-7z020-C-S.
+Estimated speed is over 99% of theoretical throughput of axidma channels